Dissipation driven dynamical topological phase transitions in two-dimensional superconductors: Abstract

 \section{Abstract}

-By quenching the interaction strength, we induce and study a topological dynamical phase transition between superconducting phases of a planar fermionic model.
-Using the Lindblad Master Equation approach to account for the interactions of Bogoliubov quasiparticles among themselves and with the fluctuations of the superconducting order parameter, we derive the corresponding relaxation dynamics of the order parameter.
-To fully characterize the phase transition, we also compute the fidelity and the spin-Hall conductance of the system.
-Our approach provides us crucial informations for experimental implementations, such as the dependence of the critical time on the system-bath coupling.
+We induce and study a topological dynamical phase transition between two planar superconducting phases.
+Using the Lindblad equation to account for the interactions of Bogoliubov quasiparticles among themselves and with the fluctuations of the superconducting order parameter, we derive the relaxation dynamics of the order parameter.
+To characterize the phase transition, we compute the fidelity and the spin-Hall conductance of the open system.
+Our approach provides crucial informations for experimental implementations, such as the dependence of the critical time on the system-bath coupling.

-{\it Introduction:} Phase transitions (PTs) emerge as an effect of fluctuations, both thermal \cite{Itzykson1989} or quantum \cite{Sachdev2011}, involving collective degrees of freedom in many-body systems.
-Typically, a PT is characterized by the divergence of the correlation length as the temperature and/or another control parameter is tuned from the outside and with the corresponding power-law scaling of the physical quantities, with ``universal'' (that is, independent of the microscopic details of the system and only depending on, e.g., the main symmetries of the corresponding Hamiltonian) critical exponents.
-The usual approach to PTs in systems at equilibrium involves standard methods from thermodynamics and from statistical mechanics, such as looking for singularities and for critical scaling in the free energy functional describing the system, as the control parameters are tuned close to their critical values.
+{\it Introduction.} Phase transitions (PTs) emerge as an effect of fluctuations, both thermal \cite{Itzykson1989} or quantum \cite{Sachdev2011}, involving collective degrees of freedom in many-body systems.
+Typically, a PT is characterized by the divergence of the correlation length as the temperature and/or another control parameter is tuned from the outside and with the corresponding power-law scaling of the physical quantities, with ``universal'' critical exponents.
+The usual approach to PTs in systems at equilibrium involves methods, such as looking for singularities and for critical scaling in the free-energy functional describing the system, as the control parameters are tuned close to their critical values.